Salman-Ahamed/CN-function/README.md

 ## 🚀 Usage

-Import and use cn in your components to conditionally and cleanly apply Tailwind CSS classes.
+Import and use cn in your components to conditionally and cleanly apply Tailwind CSS classes. `Basic Example`:

-Basic Example

 ````tsx
 import { cn } from "@/utils/cn";